ab-anand/ZDrive/README.rst

-*A lightweight and easy to use library to upload and download contents from Google Drive.*
+*A lightweight and easy to use Python library to upload and download contents from Google Drive.*

 :Author: Abhinav Anand